SpaiR/StrongDMM/libs/README.txt

 Executable itself is used to parse BYOND environment and save JSON representation of it.
 Under the hood it uses SpacemanDMM library, which could be found by next link: https://github.com/SpaceManiac/SpacemanDMM

-Source code for 'sdmmparser' executable could be found in 'sdmmparser_source' file.
+Source code for 'sdmmparser' executable could be found in '~/src/sdmmparser' folder.